Cellulose: The Organic Polymer Shaping Our Planet

 Every plastic and resin on the planet is a polymer.
 Quite simply, a polymer is just a series of repeating subunits (monomers).
 These repeating units are all connected through a process called polymerization.
+Cellulose is one of these polymers that the world creates through nature.

 Over the past few decades, more and more of the things we consume have been constructed by polymers.
 Cars.
 Boats.
 Planes.
 Packaging.
 Bottles.
 Bags.
 Kitchenware.
 Decking.
 Chairs.
 Toys.
 Technology.
 The list goes on and on.
 If you lift your head up from your screen, you will most likely find at least a few things that are made from plastics.